RAPTOR7762/setbb-E2fRemoveUnusedConnectors/index.md

 The Ubuntu install appears to have lxml and python 3 already installed Note the script has problems with unicode under python 2.7 and probably won't run there without modification (which I don't know how to make).

+## setbb.py and setsch.py
+These python scripts make changes to the specified SVG file, typically renumbering connectors.

+* **setbb.py** - renumbers connectorsin the breadboard/PCB svg.
+To trigger, rename the beginning connector to `connector0pin`
+* **setsch.py** - renumbers connectorsin the schematic svg.
+To trigger, rename the beginning connector to `?`

+## Debug Mode
+* Set cfg.Debug to 0 for normal operation (rename the input file and write the pretty printed output to the input file name.
+* Set cfg.Debug to 1 to not rename the input file and write the output to stdout rather than the file for debugging but with no debug messages.